mjs513/PRJC-PropShield-Practice-Sketches/MotionSense/README.md

 2. Add Tilt Compensation for the heading
 3. Add EEPROM support
 4. Add/modify filter parameters and check filters to match FreeIMU.
+5. Add hooks to FreeIMU visualizer which now has multiwii type plotting